weirdahhprogrammer/weirdahhprogrammer/README.md

 - 👀 I’m interested in programming, game dev
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on game dev
-- 📫 How to reach me gmail:quirkwgg@gamil.com
+- 📫 How to reach me gmail: quirkwgg@gamil.com
 - 😄 Pronouns: any, however you want to call me idc
 - ⚡ Fun fact: i'm 17 y-o, still dont know almost anything about programmin, opened to friend request.